juehess/lecturematerial-semantics/eah_segmentation/README.md

 ## Requirements

-- Python 3.7 or higher
+- Python 3.9 or higher
 - For local development: See `[project.optional-dependencies.dev]` in pyproject.toml
-- For Raspberry Pi: See `[project.optional-dependencies.raspberry]` in pyproject.toml
+- For Raspberry Pi: See environment_raspberry.yml
-- For Coral EdgeTPU: See `[project.optional-dependencies.coral]` in pyproject.toml

 ## License